Kexus/sheptwit/README.md

 ## Running the bot
 1. Lanch the bot with `python3 discordbot.py` or maybe `python3.10 discordbot.py` or whatever your current python is

+## About
+This bot does NOT use the X The Everything App (formerly Twitter) API.
+It does use the Discord api.
+The bot will periodically (every 30 seconds) look for new Xeets and for each one that it finds, posts a link in the designated channel.
+Twitter/x links are converted to [vxtwitter/fixvx](https://github.com/dylanpdx/BetterTwitFix) links.